kiwi0fruit/ultimate-question/README.md

 As far as I know candidates for theory of everything that are being developed by physicists are not meant to be build self-justifying.
 But in the past the self-justifying cosmogonies were build.
 The simplest one starts from the sentient god-creator.
 The god was at the beginning of time and he is self-justifying.
 It can be imagined as the Universe starts with artificial general intelligence agent with goals.
 Then AGI creates everything else...

 I suggest use similar approach but use natural selection instead of AGI.
 We know that biological natural selection is capable of producing sentient individuals and it's simpler than AGI from Occam's razor point of view.
 This assumes that the fundamental aspect of the Universe if the life (instead of AGI/god or predefined mechanical-like laws).

-### 7.2 Artificial life model as a self-justifying theory of everything [≡][toc]{#s7_2}

-As was described above in the article there are some properties of the model we can assume and go with:

-Use idea of the artificial life model with natural selection as a basis for the self-justifying theory of everything.
-This means taking inspiration in natural selection of biological life (**NS**).
-Also adding Occam's razor (**OR**) to the picture.

-* Time is discrete and countable infinite, there was the first moment of existence of the Universe, space is discrete and finite (OR).
-We can start thinking about it with a graph-like structure.
-* The are individuals and environment (NS).
-The individuals are the environment for other individuals - there is nothing except individuals (OR).
-At the beginning of the Universe there were only one or two individuals (OR).
-* Reproduction: individual has a potential to reproduce itself (NS).
-Individuals can double (OR).
-* Heredity: properties of the individuals are inherited in reproduction (NS).
-* Variation: when the individual reproduces itself, the reproduction does not occur precisely but with changes that are partly random/spontaneous (NS).
-* Natural selection: the individuals that are more adapted to the environment survive more often (NS).
-It actually Captain Obvious says that "survive those who survive" (OR).
-If we use analogue with biological life then we can assume something like living in the stream of energy using the difference in entropy (so stream-like behavior can be put to the model).
-* Natural selection and evolution are open-ended: they do not stop on a fixed level of complexity but instead progresses further.
-And they are capable of producing sentient individuals.
-* The Turing-completeness is desired for the model: in theory there can emerge (be?) complex individuals performing algorithms.
-Presumably complex algorithms require a lot of space and time.
-* More intuitions about the model to build are in the [original article](https://kiwi0fruit.github.io/ultimate-question).

-### 7.3 Help needed to solve the latest question I got stuck: What is the inanimate matter? (and why these laws?) [≡][toc]{#s7_3}

-If we go with natural selection, use biological life as inspiration and go with assumptions above then we should answer the question: **what is the inanimate matter**?

-As for biological life the inanimate matter is only an environment.
-And if we have only individuals in the model then why the inanimate matter in our Universe is so stable?
-Because in the biological life there is always the threat of cancer that is an error in the reproduction algorithm.
-Why some elemental particles never ever "mutate"? (only expanding space puts some doubts to the picture but it doesn't seem to be related to the question). **This requires explaining via model assumptions or correcting them**.

-The question of inanimate matter is related to the question of "**why these laws?**" that can be asked about the assumed set of rules/laws above.
-The intuition suggests to try to make them immanent to the (atomic?) individuals somehow so the rules that govern changes in the model are also part of the natural selection.
-But that's a vague thought... (see point 3 in [Section 2.5](https://kiwi0fruit.github.io/ultimate-question/#s2_5) for more details).

-Ideas about possible solutions:

-* Somehow add inanimate matter into the model.
-But what would it be?
-And why this particular way?
-* Use an analogy with stem cells, ordinary cells and already dead skin cells: that there can be a fundamental transition to a state in which it is impossible to reproduce.
-* Particles can be as though encoded as resistant to interference, self-correcting code, etc.
-* If we are to go with natural selection thing then we should think that Lee Smolin's [Cosmological natural selection](https://en.wikipedia.org/wiki/Lee_Smolin#Cosmological_natural_selection) hypothesis is likely to be true.
-And that means that our observable universe could have had a very large number of universes-ancestors.
-This may expand possible ways of explaining the inanimate matter.
-* Another speculative idea is sweeping under the carpet and assuming that there is no problem actually: the particles are emergent from some underlying stable substrate (ether? lol).
-This substrate is made of units that reproduce and maintain stability.
-They were fueled with energy and can examine each other and kill if errors in their algorithms are found.
-This way they may need to:
-  * change roles: reproducing unit / inspector,
-  * change pairings so that they both don't get corrupted algorithms simultaneously,
-  * preserve the emergent structures,
-  * Looks like it may need something like fine-tuned juggling or splitting the universe into two halves that "swap" periodically...
-* If these well-protected algorithms get corrupted and something like cancer happen then we always have the anthropic principle to explain why we haven't seen anything like that before ;)

 ## 8. P.S. [≡][toc]{#ps}